Permutation-Invariant Quantum Codes with Transversal Generalized Phase Gates: Counting Errors

 There are $1 + \lfloor k/2b \rfloor $ such solutions.

-But these are only the errors of \textit{exactly} rank $k$.
-To guarantee a code has distance $d$, we need to check all ranks $0 \leq k \leq d-1$.
+To guarantee a code has distance $d$, we need to check all $ k $ in the range $0 \leq k \leq d-1$.
 Even $k$ are automatically satisfied so we can take $d$ to be odd - meaning we only need to sum to $d-2$.

-Now let's move onto the off-diagonal piece.
+Now consider the off-diagonal piece.
 When $k$ is even, all off-diagonal errors are automatically satisfied.
-When $k$ is odd, the number of non-trivial off-diagonal errors is the number of solutions of $q$ to the modular equation
+When $k$ is odd, the number of off-diagonal errors that need to be checked is equal to the number of solutions to the modular equation